CosmicDust19/kodlama.io-javareactcamp/lecture5-hw1-with-postgresql/README.md

 ### 2) Add the postgre driver to your project
 ###### If you need, steps are in the init-postgre-driver file
 ### That's all...

+###### ────────────────────────────────────────────────
+#### I will ask something, Is there any different and more efficient way to take information that if email caught to unique key constraint in the database.
+(Please See.
+UserManager Row: 44 and 72)
+###### We can contact via LinkedIn: https://www.linkedin.com/feed/?trk=opento_lp or Discord: CosmicDust#4917